pigfox/simulate-flashloan-arbitrage/README.md

 To run this simulation and see errors in RED.
 In terminal 1: $ anvil
-In terminal 2: flash-loan-simulation$ ./run.sh
+In terminal 2: $ ./run.sh

 Dependencies:
 https://book.getfoundry.sh/getting-started/installation